-1. The 117th Congress and Potential Legislative Agenda in the Biden Administration
+1. The 117th Congress and Potential Legislative Agenda in the Biden Administration a.
+Insights from President Biden's Campaign

 (1) In General

 President Biden desires to reverse or roll back many of the 2017 changes.
 Beginning in his campaign, he has spoken of his desire to "Build Back Better" by increasing the corporate income tax rate from 21 percent to 28 percent and increasing individual income taxes for annual incomes over \$400,000, including an increase in the top rate from 36 percent to 39.6 percent and taxation of capital gains at the same rates as ordinary income for individuals with taxable incomes over \$1 million.